ed-syspertec/Virtel/docs/manuals/virtel/Virtel457UG/User_Guide.rst

 ------------

 The rules attached to an HTTP line allow security to be implemented at the entry point level.
 The following example shows a set of three rules which are used to filter incoming HTTP calls.
 The first rule, 1HT00100, assigns an entry point specifically for users known to VIRTEL and identified by means of a “cookie” included in their HTTP request.
-In this case, the entry point will be chosen according to the set of rules associated with that particular user (see :ref:`“Correspondent Management” <#_V457UG_correspondent_management>`).
+In this case, the entry point will be chosen according to the set of rules associated with that particular user.
+See *Correspondent Management* in the Virtel Administration Guide.
 The second rule, 1HT00200, assigns the entry point EPINTERN to clients whose IP address is 192.168.n.n, and only during the period Monday to Friday during the hours 08:30 to 17:30.
 The third rule, 1HT00900, assigns the entry point EPPUBLIC to all other requests (this entry point could, for example, display a page containing the message “Access not authorised”).

 ::